Seagate/cortx-motr/doc/Motr_LNet_Transport.rst

 - PID, lnet_pid_t: Process identifier portion of an LNet address.
 This is represented internally by a 32 bit unsigned integer.
 LNet assigns the kernel a PID of LUSTRE_SRV_LNET_PID (12345) when the module gets configured.
 This should not be confused with the operating system process identifier space which is unrelated.

 - Portal Number: This is an unsigned integer that identifies an opening in a process address space.
 The process can associate multiple memory regions with the portal, each region identified by a unique set of Match bits.
 LNet allows up to MAX_PORTALS portals per process (64 with the Lustre 2.0 release)

+- Portals Messages Passing Interface: An RDMA based specification that supports direct access to application memory.
+LNet adheres to version 3.2 of the specification.

+- RDMA ULA: A port of the LNet API to user space, that communicates with LNet in the kernel using a private device driver.
+User space processes still share the same portal number space with the kernel, though their PIDs can be different.
+Event processing using the user space library is relatively expensive compared to direct kernel use of the LNet API, as an ioctl call is required to transfer each LNet event to user space.
+The user space LNet library is protected by the GNU Public License.
+ULA makes modifications to the LNet module in the kernel that have not yet, at the time of Lustre 2.0, been merged into the mainstream Lustre source repository.
+The changes are fully compatible with existing usage.
+The ULA code is currently in a Motr repository module.

+- LNet Transport End Point Address: The design defines an LNet transport end point address to be a 4-tuple string in the format “LNETNetworkIdentifierString : PID : PortalNumber : TransferMachineIdentifier”.
+The TransferMachineIdentifier serves to distinguish between transfer machines sharing the same NID, PID and PortalNumber.
+The LNet Transport End Point Addresses concurrently in use on a host are distinct.

+- Mapped memory page A memory page (struct page): that has been pinned in memory using the get_user_pages subroutine.

+- Receive Network Buffer Pool: This is a pool of network buffers, shared between several transfer machines.
+This common pool reduces the fragmentation of the cache of receive buffers in a network domain that would arise were each transfer machine to be individually provisioned with receive buffers.
+The actual staging and management of network buffers in the pool is provided through the [r.M0.net.network-buffer-pool] dependency.

+- Transfer Machine Identifier: This is an unsigned integer that is a component of the end point address of a transfer machine.
+The number identifies a unique instance of a transfer machine in the set of addresses that use the same 3-tuple of NID, PID and Portal Number.
+The transfer machine identifier is related to a portion of the Match bits address space in an LNet address - i.e. it is used in the ME associated with the receive queue of the transfer machine.

+Refer to [3], [5] and to net/net.h in the Motr source tree, for additional terms and definitions.